City OF Fort Collins, Colorado | GHG Inventory Review

 Contact Info

-The Roadmap and code amendment package are available for any community to customize and adopt.
+The Roadmap and Metro Cohort Model Code are available for any community to customize and adopt.
 If you are interested in these or if you need access to any of the adoption support materials please get in touch with us!

 Cohort Background